Manifold FAQ - Frequently Asked Questions

 Q: Is Manifold free?

-Q: Does Manifold work with Maven?
-Gradle?
+Q: Does Manifold work with Maven or Gradle?

 Q: Does Manifold provide IDE support?